The Only Exercise Equipment Anyone Needs

 I’m a firm believer in the weighted Hands!

 I’m so glad you make them because the originals are almost extinct LOL !

 I am using my old Heavyhands weights I bought in the 1980 s and they have seen better days.

 I stopped doing Heavyhands then after a short time because I felt self conscious when people would give me funny looks.

 I am much older now and don’t care what people think.

-Now, I am back in United Kingdom and has worked my way up to 5 lbs Heavyhands and feel fitter than I have for five years, even though I had been going to the gym every week.
+Now, I am back in United Kingdom and has worked my way up to 5 pounds Heavyhands and feel fitter than I have for five years, even though I had been going to the gym every week.